My Mini Road Trip Saving Habits

 Here, I wanted to share with you all our money saving plans for our upcoming mini road trip to find things to do in Omaha:

 1. Fill up at our local gas station!
 Aside from enjoying the comforts of not getting out of the car, if we fill up before we leave, we will avoid that “Where is the closest gas station?” issue.
 You all know what I am talking about, that point where you can no longer drive around looking for the cheapest gas, but what is most conveniently located right off of the freeway, and often times, those are the most expensive.
 Filling up the gas tank before we leave will not only save us money, but time.
+I’ll also get my car a diesel tune before a long road trip for better fuel efficiency and increased power.
+Plus, it’s smart to have the contact information of car accident lawyers in case of an accident, so you’re prepared for anything on the road.
+Injured in a car crash in Southfield, MI?
+The car accident lawyers from Mike Morse Injury Law Firm can help.
+If you are involved in a truck accident, contact Oregon truck accident attorneys for assistance.

 2. Although we could stay with our friend both nights, we decided that we wanted to be Seattle tourist for the day and most of those activities are located right downtown, so staying one night in the city was important to us.
 To help those costs we booked our hotel for the night on Groupon.
 I know that there are many horror stories out there about booking hotel deals on Groupon (my neighbors were one week away from a trip to Hawaii when the hotel closed because of Groupon sales) but I have found that doing your research on the hotel, and reading the fine print can really pay off.
 On Groupon, a nice hotel located in downtown Seattle was $89 (pre-tax) and when I checked Orbitz I was looking at $189 (pre-tax).
 We are excited to be close to all of the action of downtown, avoid taxi fares, and have a reasonably priced hotel in a normally expensive city.